-- · Transactions such as application, renewal, cancellation, transfer, sale, or renunciation of domain names with .tr extension will only be completed through Registrar Institutions ("KK"), which will function by obtaining accreditation from BTK.
-Nic.TR will start operating as a KK under the name of METUnic. - Domain names can be transferred under a limited number of conditions provided that these conditions are proved with relevant documentation. - · With TRABIS, the sale of a domain name is now allowed.
+- The domain name extensions "org.tr", "net.tr" and "com.tr", which were allocated with documentation during the Nic.TR period, will be allocated undocumented on the "first come, first served" basis. - Applicants must agree that they will not violate the rights of third parties when filing the application. - Transactions such as application, renewal, cancellation, transfer, sale, or renunciation of domain names with .tr extension will only be completed through Registrar Institutions ("KK"), which will function by obtaining accreditation from BTK.
+Nic.TR will start operating as a KK under the name of METUnic. - Domain names can be transferred under a limited number of conditions provided that these conditions are proved with relevant documentation. - With TRABIS, the sale of a domain name is now allowed.
 However, domain names can be offered to sale after 3 years as of the operation date of TRABIS. - As long as one of the conditions specified in the legislation is met, the domain name can be cancelled. - The domain name owner can waive its rights on the domain name by applying to the KK.

-ii.Amendments on the Dispute Resolution Mechanism Regarding Domain Names
+1. Amendments on the Dispute Resolution Mechanism Regarding Domain Names